aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

 make pattern multi-acc-new-eks-mixed-observability destroy multi-account-COA-pipeline
 ```

-2. Next, run this script to clean up stack resources from respective accounts.
+2. Next, run this script to clean up resources created in respective accounts.
+This script deletes argocd apps, unsets kubeconfig entries, initiates deletion of CloudFormation stacks, secrets, SSM parameters and Amazon Grafana Workspace API key from respective accounts.

 ```bash
 eval bash `git rev-parse --show-toplevel`/scripts/multi-acc-new-eks-mixed-observability-pattern/clean-up.sh
 ```

+3. In certain scenarios, CloudFormation stack deletion might encounter issues when attempting to delete a nodegroup IAM role.
+In such situations, it's recommended to first delete the relevant IAM role and then proceed with deleting the CloudFormation stack.

-3. Delete Dashboards and Data sources in Amazon Grafana.
+4. Delete Dashboards and Data sources in Amazon Grafana.